The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 “This is a refinement over the SIN and COS arrays you saw in the previous chapter, as there is no longer any need for a source file containing these radian values since they're just computed at the start of the program.
 This does cause a slight delay ”

 Apart from the delay, everything in this sentence is wrong.
 What's described here is to precalculate the sin/cos arrays in-game, rather than precalculate them on the PC.
 This does cause a slight delay because the GBA is very bad at floating point math, which is necessary to build the arrays.
 But that's the least of your trouble.
 Because they're build in-game, the arrays will go into IWRAM as well instead of ROM.
 In this case, That's 2*360*4 = 2880 bytes of IWRAM wasted on what's essentially constant data.
-Not only is this a waste, it's a waste of waste because
+Furthermore, the amount of memory these arrays can be significantly reduced for the following reasons.

 - You only need either a sine or cosine table, as they're basically the same.